w-pinillo/diabetes-classification-model/README.md

-# README - Diabetes Classification Model
+# README - Diabetes Readmission Classification Model

 ## Overview
 This repository contains the implementation and evaluation of different classification models to predict outcomes based on a given dataset.
 The models evaluated include Logistic Regression, Decision Tree, Random Forest, Multi-Layer Perceptron (MLP), and Neural Network.
 The primary objective is to assess the performance of these models using various metrics, including accuracy, precision, and recall.